 Putting the Power in Power Naps

 Nothing could be more natural than sleeping, but judging by the numerous power-napping gadgets that have appeared on the market, you shouldn’t try this without technological assistance.
-You might start with CDs containing soft music and soothing voices guiding you into, and out of, your nap.
+You might start with recordings of soft music and soothing voices guiding you into, and out of, your nap.
 Or, move up to audio with embedded binaural beats, which help to coax your brain into quickly achieving a restful state.
-You can buy software that creates audio sleep sessions you download to your iPod, or even a stand-alone, pocket-sized device designed exclusively to play power nap-inducing audio.
-And if your office chair isn’t comfy or private enough for a nap, you may be able to find a nearby MetroNaps pod—a sort of lounge chair with a large bubble over the head to reduce outside noise and light.
+You can buy apps that create audio sleep sessions on your smartphone or tablet.
+And if your office chair isn’t comfy or private enough for a nap, you may be able to find a nearby MetroNaps EnergyPod—a sort of lounge chair with a large bubble over the head to reduce outside noise and light.
 Slip into the chair, put on the noise-cancelling headphones with soft music playing, and you’re all ready for a 20-minute power nap.
 Of course, this nap will cost you more than lunch, but just think how much more money you’ll make with a clear head.

 As for me, when I decide to rest in the afternoon, it usually turns out to be a literal catnap.
 That is to say, as soon as I lie down on the couch, my cat cuddles up with me.
 After licking my neck for a few minutes, she’ll fall asleep, and shortly thereafter, so do I. When she’s decided I’ve slept long enough, she starts meowing.
 It’s an admittedly low-tech approach, and the cat’s snooze alarm feature is unreliable.
 But there’s just nothing like a power catnap to improve my energy level and my spirits.